ipdk-io/networking-recipe/docs/guides/es2k/building-p4cp-acc.md

 cd ipdk.recipe
 ```

-If you have not already done so, source the file that defines the
+Source the file that defines the
 [target build environment variables](../../../setup/building-es2k-stratum-deps.md#5-defining-the-target-build-environment).
 For example: